The Magical Properties and Uses of Vanilla and Cinnamon

 Cinnamon Through the Ages

 Cinnamon has a long medicinal and religious history, dating back to ancient times.
-In Egypt, the spice was used in the mummification process to preserve the body.
+In Egypt, cinnamon was used in the mummification process to preserve the body.
 In China, cinnamon was used for healing.
 Medieval physicians used cinnamon in medicines to treat coughing, hoarseness, and sore throats.
 Cinnamon was also valued for its anti-bacterial properties.

 The spice is found in the inner bark of the cinnamon tree.
-Cinnamonum verum is considered the purest of the cinnamon species, while other species are more accurately referred to as "cassia."
+Cinnamonum Verum is considered the purest of the cinnamon species, while other species are more accurately referred to as "cassia."
 Their flavors are subtly different, but there is no magical difference between the two.

-Both Cinnamonum verum and cassia species are associated with fire and the sun.
+Both Cinnamonum Verum and cassia species are associated with fire and the sun.
 They are used most commonly in spells for prosperity, love, success, protection, strength, and healing.